Gracerosen/javascript-intro/README.md

-Math.floor() function returns the largest integer less than or equal to the given number.
+<strong>Math.floor()</strong> function returns the largest integer less than or equal to the given number.

 console.log(Math.floor(5.95));
 // Prints: 5